 I have no plans to write a third book at this time, chiefly because I don’t have any idea who or what it would be about.
 (Sebastian is a few years too old to be the narrator of a YA novel, alas!)

-It says in the back of my UK edition of Arrow that Swift is the last book in the Knife series.
-Is that true?
+It says in the back of my UK edition of Arrow that Swift was the last book in the Knife series.

-That was an editorial oversight which has since been corrected.
-Technically Arrow is the last book of the Knife trilogy, while Swift and Nomad are a separate (but related) series about the piskeys and spriggans of Cornwall.
+That was a publisher’s error which has since been corrected.
+In fact, Arrow is the last book of the Knife series, while Swift is the first book of a separate (but related) trilogy about the piskeys and spriggans of Cornwall.

 When will Arrow be available in the USA?

 US paperback and e-book editions were released by Enclave Publishing in April 2016.
 Buy links for Arrow can be found here.

-Are Knife and Faery Rebels: Spell Hunter the same story?
+Are Knife and Faery Rebels: Spell Hunter the same book?
 What about Rebel and Wayfarer?

-They are exactly the same, just with different titles and covers.
+They are the same, just with different titles and covers.
 Only a few words of British usage/slang were changed for the North American editions.

 For the first book, Knife was my original title; but my original US publisher felt it wasn’t the right choice for marketing the book, and they also wanted to emphasize the faery aspect of the series.
 So it ended up as Faery Rebels: Spell Hunter in the US instead.
 With the second book, the reverse happened.
 Wayfarer was my original title and my US publisher was happy to keep it; but my UK editor suggested Rebel, so we went with that.
 However, the new US paperbook and e-book editions from Enclave Publishing all use the UK titles.